Shelob9/_second_foundation/README.md

 [Infinite Scroll Limitations](https://github.com/Shelob9/_second_foundation/wiki/Infinite-scroll)
 ===========================
-* Activating Masonry deactivates, Infintite Scroll.
+* Activating Masonry deactivates, Infinite Scroll.
 I will make them play nice later.
-* If a background image is set for the conent area, infinte scroll may add articles on the blog page without the proper background.
+* If a background image is set for the content area, infinite scroll may add articles on the blog page without the proper background.

 Josh Pollock